Mergers all the way down: stellar collisions and kinematics of a dense hierarchically forming massive star cluster in a dwarf starburst: Results

 \subsubsection{Kinematics of the age groups}

 Finally we investigate whether the hierarchical cluster assembly leaves an imprint in the shape and kinematics of the stars.
 We divide the stars into two age groups either younger or older than the mean stellar age of the cluster in the final snapshot.
-The groups have similar total masses within 7\%.
-The old population formed mainly in sub-clumps that accreted hierarchically before the cluster transitioned into the centrally concentrated star formation mode.
+The groups of stars have similar total masses within 7\%.
+The older population formed mainly in sub-clumps that accreted hierarchically before the cluster transitioned into the centrally concentrated star formation mode.
 The younger population corresponds to the latter.
+To draw a qualitative parallel to the MPs of GCs, we may suppose that the formation of the chemically peculiar P2 occurs after the first VMSs have had time to enrich their surrounding, and thus the youngest stars in the cluster should also be the most chemically enriched.
 The age groups do not signify generations, but simply the two $\sim3$ Myr halves of the fairly Gaussian star formation history of this cluster that proceeded over a time span of $\sim6$ Myr (see Fig. 7 in \citealt{2024MNRAS.530..645L} for a similar star formation history).

-The kinematic properties are computed for these two populations in the same radial bins as was used for the whole stellar population.
+We compute the kinematic properties for these two populations in the same radial bins used for the whole stellar population.
 Fig. \ref{fig:vels_pop} shows the number density and velocity profiles of the two age groups.
 The young component is slightly more centrally concentrated with \mbox{$R_\mathrm{eff}\sim 0.56$ pc}, compared to \mbox{$R_\mathrm{eff}\sim 0.96$ pc} of the old component and \mbox{$R_\mathrm{eff}\sim 0.75$ pc} of the entire cluster.
 The young component has a significantly higher rotation velocity compared to the old component.
-The peak rotation rate of the old population of a few km s$^{-1}$ is consistent with the residual random angular momentum resulting from the hierarchical assembly process, based on initially non-rotating hierarchical N-body models of similar mass (\citealt{2024MNRAS.531.3770R}; Rantala et al. in prep).
+The peak rotation rate of the old population of a few km s$^{-1}$ is consistent with the residual random angular momentum resulting from the hierarchical assembly process, based on initially non-rotating hierarchical N-body models of similar mass (\citealt{2024MNRAS.531.3770R, 2025arXiv250604330R}).
 The rotation velocity seen in Fig. \ref{fig:vels} (panels \textit{c} and \textit{d}) is therefore mainly dominated by the younger population of stars that has not yet relaxed unlike the old population.
 The radially biased anisotropy profile seen in Fig. \ref{fig:vels} (panel \textit{b}) at the outer parts is dominated by the younger component as well.

 If we do not reduce the bulk velocity and only use the root mean square velocities to compute $\beta_\mathrm{rot}$, the young population shows at intermediate radii ($0.1$ pc $<r<2$ pc) a strong tangential bias (down to $\sim-1$) compared to the fairly isotropic profile at $r\lesssim R_\mathrm{eff}$ shown in Fig. \ref{fig:vels_pop}.
 This is simply a reflection of the rotation, that is encoded in bulk tangential motion.
 The radial bias in the outer radii of the young population is still retained even with bulk rotation included, as already shown in Fig. \ref{fig:vels}.
 The old population, on the other hand, remains isotropic when bulk rotation is not removed.
 The only exception is in the outermost parts where the $\beta_\mathrm{rot}$ of the old population shows tangential bias, i.e. bulk rotation.